Cofferdam

-A cofferdam is an enclosure built within a body of water to allow the enclosed area to be pumped out.
+A cofferdam is an enclosure built within a body of water to allow the enclosed area to be pumped out or drained.
 This pumping creates a dry working environment so that the work can be carried out safely.
 Cofferdams are commonly used for construction or repair of permanent dams, oil platforms, bridge piers, etc., built within water.

 These cofferdams are usually welded steel structures, with components consisting of sheet piles, wales, and cross braces.
 Such structures are usually dismantled after the construction work is completed.